franko/gsl-shell/doc/user-manual/integ.rst

 .. math::
    J_n(x) = {1 \over \pi} \int_0^\pi \cos(n \tau - x \sin \tau) \textrm{d}\tau

-The function :func:`gsl.quad_prepare` is used to prepare the quadrature function.
+The function :func:`num.quad_prepare` is used to prepare the quadrature function.
 The function returned is then called many times to obtain :math:`J_n(x)`::

-   import 'math'
+   use 'math'

    epsabs, epsrel = 1e-6, 0.01